pingcap/tispark/docs/design/2022-02-28-dsv2-support.md

 Original write runs on spark driver, Ir relies heavily on RDD, and it needs TiConext which contains SparkSession and TiSession.
-In DataSouce API V2, write runs in spark executor, It don't have concepts of RDD or SparkSession.
-Data will be processed in partition with every single record rather than the whole RDD.
+In DataSouce API V2, write runs in spark executor, it don't have concepts of RDD or SparkSession.
+Data will be processed with every single record rather than the whole RDD.

 So, writing codes needs to be changed a lot:
-1. processing based on global data, like deduplication，pre split region, etc.
+1. Processing the whole data, like deduplication，pre split region, etc.
-2. pre-write primary key
+2. Pre-write primary key
-3. processing based on partition data
+3. Processing the single data
-   - transform and process datadata
+   - transform data
-   - Cache data to a batch in memory
+   - cache data to a batch in memory
-   - Once the data reaches the max batch number pre-write secondary key
+   - Pre-write secondary key Once the data reaches the max batch number
-4. after all partition's data have been handled, commit premary key
+4. After all data have been pre-write, commit primary key

 ![image alt text](imgs/new_write.png)

-But now we don't do it for two reasons
+We don't implement it temporarily for two reasons
 - we need to change the api expose to user because we have to deal with the global data in advance
 - the optimization of the catalyst conflicts with the write logical. such as data type convert

-we will do this task after solving these two problems.
+We will do this task after solving these two problems.

 ## Compatibility